gabrielachavez2019/RNA_in_water/README.md

 # RNA_in_water
-RNA Molecular Dynamics Simulation in water and how changes on temperature and ions affect structure
+RNA Molecular Dynamics Simulation is a tutorial to simulate an pseudoknot RNA in water and how changes on temperature and ions affect its structure

 ![](https://img.shields.io/twitter/url/http/@gabvet.svg?label=%40gabvet&style=social)